Origin Of Cuban Coffee: Historical Coffee Production In Cuba

 In Cuba, coffee is a big deal.
 People love special coffee drinks like Cafe Cubano and Cortadito, which are important in Cuban coffee culture.

-Cafe Cubano is a strong espresso-like drink sweetened with demerara sugar and dark coffee, topped with a light brown foam called “espumita.”
+Cafe Cubano is a strong espresso-like drink sweetened with demerara sugar (Cuban coffee sugar) and dark coffee, topped with a light brown foam called “espumita.”
 Cortadito adds steamed milk to Cafe Cubano, creating a creamy beverage loved by many.

 Impact Of Political And Economic Changes On Cuban Coffee